ManikandaDasKA/Podcast_App/README.md

 2.Running PyInstaller:

-Create a folder and place the photo_organizer.py file inside it.
+Create a folder and place the podcast.py file inside it.
 Open the folder in VSCode and run the command:
 ```
-pyinstaller --onefile --windowed photo_organizer.py
+pyinstaller --onefile --windowed podcast.py
 ```
 After running the command, you will see two new folders and a new file.
-Go to the dist folder, and you will find the photo_organizer.exe app."
+Go to the dist folder, and you will find the podcast.exe app."